Despite running big and almost having a baggy appearance, we do like how the Nuuk fits.

 The Fjallraven's hood is warm!
 It also acts as a buff around our neck when temperatures drop.
 Even though the hood looks constricting, it is comfortable and works well in stormy and cold weather.

 One of the most waterproof jackets we tested, the Fjallraven handled wet weather better than the waterproof The North Face Triclimate Parka and Arctic Parka II.
-When we were out in the elements, water beaded up anded roll off, even after an extended period of time.
-Other jackets, like the Legendary Whitetails Anchorage Parka and the Rab Deep Cover Parka, have outer shells that saturate quickly after being outside in wet and snowy weather.
+When we were out in the elements, water beaded up and rolled off, even after an extended period of time.
+Other jackets, like the Rab Deep Cover Parka, have outer shells that saturate quickly after being outside in wet and snowy weather.

 Our only issues are that there are no internal cuffs in the sleeves.
 This feature really makes a difference in trapping warm air in and keeping cold air out.
 We noticed that jackets that had cuffs like the Rab Deep Cover Parka are very enjoyable in cold weather.